 It also retains a lot of the original’s sonic emphases.
 The Alva TT V2 is a deft, smooth and insightful listen, a little short of dynamic headroom but very long indeed on detail retrieval, tonal balance and generously engaging sound.

 Yes, this sort of money can buy a more rigorous sonic attitude and more dynamic headroom at the same time.
 What it won’t buy is better build quality, greater midrange fidelity, anything like as much convenience, or the ability to listen directly on the best wireless headphones.
 So, even more so than is usual on these pages, you need to make a value judgement.

 Cambridge Audio Alva TT V2 turntable: Price and release date

 The Cambridge Audio Alva TT V2 turntable was released in spring 2022, and it's officially priced at $1,999 / £1,699 / AU$3,699.
 Don't expect to find it with much of a discount, either.

 That’s serious money for a record player – and it’s the sort of money that brings quite a few high-profile alternatives into view.
 Everyone from Clearaudio and Rega in Europe, Technics in Japan and VPI in the United States will happily sell you a turntable for this sort of money with high-end audio credentials – although they won’t be quite so extensively specified, admittedly.
 In fact, let's take a look at the features now.

-Cambridge Audio Alva TT V2: design and features
+Cambridge Audio Alva TT V2 turntable: Design and features

 - 24bit/48kHz aptX HD wireless streaming